jchris/use-fireproof/docs/react-tutorial.md

 ## Learn More

 If you are starting a fresh project, you might want to fork [the Fireproof React Starter Kit](https://github.com/fireproof-storage/fireproof-starter-kit-react-ts-vite).
-It has routes, authentication, and a basic data model already built, so you can win a hackathon just be changing the parts you need.
+It has routes, authentication, and a basic data model already built, so you can win a hackathon just by changing the parts you need.

 Continue reading about [how to integrate Fireproof with your existing authentication system](/), or check out the [ChatGPT quickstart](./chatgpt-quick-start) to learn how to use ChatGPT to rapidly prototype new applications with Fireproof.